 I hope your new year is getting off to an excellent start.
 If you’re anything like me, you have so many ideas running through your head and you use this time to plan out where you want to go.
 Each new year can be used like a fresh start.
 I say this specifically for those who want to make a financial change.
 Remember, you can’t change the past, but you can use those past experiences to create a vision for the future.
 That’s why the new year is so crucial to get started off right and kick serious financial butt throughout the year.

-In hopes to provide you with some tips on how to work toward financial independence, here’s how to kick financial butt in the new year.
+In hopes to provide you with some tips on how to work toward financial independence (you NEED to check out these awesome money tips), here’s how to kick financial butt in the new year.
 You can grab your finances by the horns and do what you want with them.
 Ever since I’ve gotten out of debt, I use each year to craft a plan to make sure I’m doing what I want.
 Hopefully you can to.

 Know Where You Stand